pingcap/docs/tidb-cloud/built-in-monitoring.md

 | TiFlash IO MBps | node-write, node-read | The total bytes of read and write in each TiFlash node. |
 | TiFlash Storage Usage | node | The storage usage statistics of each TiFlash node. |

-## Metrics for Serverless Tier clusters
+## Metrics for TiDB Serverless clusters

-The Metrics page provides two tabs for metrics of Serverless Tier clusters:
+The Metrics page provides two tabs for metrics of TiDB Serverless clusters:

 - Cluster Status: displays the cluster-level main metrics.
 - Database Status: displays the database-level main metrics.

 ### Cluster Status